Try Something New

 Be Inspired By Others

 I read a lot of blogs and most of them inspire my blogging in some way.
-I don’t copy articles but sometimes reading an article by another blogger will make me think about an issue and want to write about it myself.
+I don’t copy other bloggers but sometimes reading a post by another blogger will make me think about an issue and want to write about it myself.
 It can be that I disagree with their point or want to express a point they made in a different way.

 Get Involved In You Community